 Effective Date for Courses Added to the Core

-New and existing courses proposed for addition to the TTU General Education Core do not fulfill General Education requirements until fully approved at the university level.
+New and existing courses proposed for addition to the Tennessee Tech General Education Core do not fulfill General Education requirements until fully approved at the university level.
 General Education requirements may not be met retroactively with credit earned in an existing course before its approval for addition to the core.

-Criteria for evaluating a course (new or existing) to be added to the TTU General Education Core:
+Criteria for evaluating a course (new or existing) to be added to the Tennessee Tech General Education Core:

 - Is the course proposal coherent and well designed?

 - Are the course description, syllabus, and assignments clearly aligned with the student learning outcomes specific to the general education area for which it is proposed?